If you’re reading this, the new fund allocation for GInvest should now be available

 Another option is straight from the GCash app, which is what the blog is all about.
 You can register here if you don’t have Gcash yet, GCash Invest Money (GInvest) is an example of UITF since GCash partnered with ATR Asset Management (ATRAM).
 GInvest only requires you to be at least 18 years old and have a valid government ID.
 This means even students can now save and invest straight from the GCash app through GSave and GInvest!
 I will also write a blog in the future about other features of GCash.

 To navigate to GInvest, just select the “Invest Money” option in the dashboard.
 Note that invest money is not included in the default dashboard, that’s why you need to click the “Show More”.
 You just need to answer a few questions so that you’ll know what is your risk appetite (Conservative, Moderate, Aggressive).
 You can now check the Investment Products to know what fits you.
 Minimum investment starts from ₱50 and ₱1000 for local and global markets respectively.
 Check this demo on how to navigate GInvest.
+UPDATE: GInvest now has three options, GFunds is what I’m referring to for this blog.

 Now, you should be as excited as I am to invest and the next question is where should you invest?
 Just want to reiterate that you should take your time studying the different funds before investing.
 Don’t invest in something that you don’t know, no matter how profitable it may be.